max-programming/recaptcha-v3-actions/README.md

 ## Google Recaptcha V3

-This is the code for the tutorial of **How to use Google Recaptcha V3 in Next.js 14 using server actions**.
+This is the code for the tutorial of [**How to use Google Recaptcha V3 in Next.js 14 using server actions?**](https://youtu.be/w-EbCTxI47o).

 This branch contains the final code.

-For the final code, checkout the [`main`](https://github.com/max-programming/recaptcha-v3-actions) branch.
+For the starter code, checkout the [`main`](https://github.com/max-programming/recaptcha-v3-actions) branch.

 ## How to use